kwm4385/coinsim/README.md

-This is your new Play application
+B⃦ CoinSim Bitcoin Trading Simulator
 =================================

-This file will be packaged with your application, when using `activator dist`.
+This file will be packaged with the application, when using `activator dist`.

+Docs coming soon.